Nandu: Peaks and Plains of Patagonia

 Travel by road through uninhabited wilderness to El Chaltén (3.5hrs).
 This small town enjoys a wonderful location, surrounded by the spectacular jagged mountains of the Fitzroy range in the Los Glaciares National Park, and is our base for 2 days.

 Founded in 1985 in order to settle the area and pre-empt Chilean territorial claims El Chaltén has grown very rapidly as a centre for climbing and trekking in the summer and cross-country skiing in the winter.
 Explore this region of extraordinary natural beauty on foot, along one of the national park's many trails.
 You hike through dense forest and across glacial brooks with the vertical peaks of the Fitzroy Massif, too steep to shelter snow, providing a mesmeric backdrop.
-All walks are optional and trails are undulating but not strenuous.
+We include guided walks, however these are optional, but some do involve some quite steep ascents and others are can be more demanding due to their length or uneven terrain.
+Again the tour leader and local guides are on hand to best advise the group on suitable options and people can take on as little or as much as they desire.
 Be sure to take warm clothes as the weather in the south is notoriously unpredictable.

 The world's southernmost city, Ushuaia, sits at the foot of a hand of jagged peaks.
 Thus isolated, it was a penal colony at the turn of the 20th century and a sleepy frontier town until the late 1970s when it was turned into a tax haven to encourage settlers.
 Immigration has slackened off nowadays as this status is being rescinded but effects of the boom are nonetheless evident, with chalet-style residences, modern hi-tech factories, shopping malls and duty free shops.